-This project has been identified as a priority project in the Bike Transit Walk (BTW) plan and is in the 6-year Transportation Improvement Plan (TIP).
-The design was funded in 2020 through a Sound Transit System Access Fund grant.
-Funding for the construction was on a recommended project list for Sound Transit System Access funds however that construction funding appears to have moved to 2034 based on realignment actions taken by Sound Transit in the summer of 2021.
+This project is identified as a project in the Bike Transit Walk (BTW) plan and is in the 6-year Transportation Improvement Plan (TIP).
+The design was funded in 2020 through a Sound Transit System Access Fund grant which provided an opportunity to pursue this project in this six-year CIP time frame.
+Construction funding was on a recommended project list for Sound Transit System Access funds; however, that construction funding appears to have moved to 2034 based on realignment actions taken by Sound Transit in the summer of 2021.